 The Woman in White by Wilkie Collins

 I love reading mysteries to unwind — it’s my equivalent of watching TV — and I have to admit, i have read a lot.
 And when I say a lot, I mean a lot — sometimes even two in one day (Don’t tell my husband, who finds my habit frustrating).
 I have interviewed some of my favourite mystery writers for this site, and I really love their books.
 But I admit that, again like TV, there’s very few books in the genre that give lasting satisfaction.
-At the same time, my preference when it comes to novels is pre-20th century.
-I just have more time for voices speaking from the past than I do contemporary fiction authors of whom, quite frankly, I have yet to discover one I like.
+At the same time, my preference when it comes to novels in general is pre-20th century.
+I just have more time for voices speaking from the past than I do contemporary fiction authors.
 This is perhaps why, for me, The Woman in White is the perfect book.
 I love the plot, I love the characters, I love the settings, I just absolutely adore it.
 If you haven’t read it yet, I envy you, that you still have that experience in life ahead of you.
 After I read it, I proceeded to read almost everything Wilkie Collins — who was a friend of Charles Dickens’s — wrote.
 The Moonstone is as good as The Woman in White, Armadale is still well worth reading.
 After that, there are still some good things here and there, but it may be worth exercising a bit more restraint than I did….

 Why Evolution is True by Jerry Coyne